 Why Do Companies Hire Contingent Workers: The Benefits

-Most true of freelancers and temporary workers
+Cost Savings to the Company: Most true of freelancers and temporary workers

 Contingent workers don’t have the overhead costs that employees do, incur no cost while not actively working for the company, and don’t receive the company benefits or pension contributions that employees would.
 They also typically do not get the onboarding or skills training a permanent hire would.
 As a result, these workers allow companies immediate, affordable access to a talent pool in specialized areas when skill gaps need to be filled.

-Most true of consultants, temporary workers, and freelancers
+Flexibility in Numbers and Skills-access: Most true of consultants, temporary workers, and freelancers

 These highly skilled workers are often available at short notice.
-They can usually maintain a flexible working schedule which improves their productivity and efficiency.
+They can usually maintain a flexible working schedule, which improves their productivity and efficiency.

-Most true of short-term contract workers
+Testing Hire Viability: Most true of short-term contract workers

-Most true of freelancers and temporary workers
+Efficiency: Most true of freelancers and temporary workers

 The process for hiring and onboarding contingent workers is typically much shorter and easier than hiring permanent employees.
 This procedure doesn’t involve intensive recruiting, interviewing, or training.
 In the case of a temp-hire, staffing agencies can recommend the right contingent worker for a specific job.